laravel-enso/documentation/docs/packages/vue-datatable.md

 ```

 This needs to extend the abstract `LaravelEnso\VueDatatable\app\Classes\Action` class,
 and implement the `process` method.
-The process method will be called for each available chunk of data, and the respective chunk is retrieved via
+The process method will be called for each available row of data.
-the public `data` method.

-The `data` method will return an array of the IDs in a chunk.

 Depending on your requirements, you may do the processing here or even generate jobs that will do the processing
 asynchronously.